k0pernicus/website/content/post/5_advices_to_future_research_interns.md

 +++

-During my university years, I made 4 research internships and one research project.
+During undergraduate school, I completed 4 research internships and one research project.
-I learned a lot during these internships, especially how to reason to resolve a science problem.
+I learned a lot during those, especially how to reason in order to resolve a science problem.
-Most of my friends continue in PhD.
-I don't, for personal motive.
+Most of my friends are continuing in PhD.
+I don't.
+Not because I'm fed up but unfortunately for personal motives.

 Research projects are great for major things like: diversity, creativity, no pressure to develop a working prototype, to be part of the dynamic and awesome scientist community...
 Really guys, **research is awesome**.